 New England is considered a high-intensity drug trafficking area, according to the Department of Justice.
 Heroin and prescription opiate addiction is reaching epidemic proportions.
 If you are struggling with opiate addiction, you should consider visiting an opiate addiction rehab center in New Hampshire.
-For those suffering from the most commonly used opiates, the opiate addiction rehab center in New Hampshire offers solutions to addiction and chronic pain.
+For those suffering from the most commonly used opiates, Granite Recovery Centers offer solutions to addiction and chronic pain.

 Which Are the Most Commonly Used Opiates?

 Any opiate can be a drug of abuse.
 However, these drugs are the most common.
 Some of them are common because of their availability, while others are sought out for their strength.
 Unfortunately, stronger opiates also have higher addiction potential.

 Hydrocodone is often the first opiate that people use.
 It was the most commonly prescribed opiate drug from 2006-2010 and is still often the first opiate physicians prescribe for pain.
 It is milder than other opiates, with only codeine being weaker, yet still powerful enough to relieve moderate to severe pain.
 It takes tolerance longer to develop, which can allow patients to stay on lower doses of the drug and still find it effective.

 Hydrocodone is commonly prescribed in tablets with 325 mg of acetaminophen.
 This can pose a risk to those looking for a high from the drug because they ingest too much Tylenol to get enough hydrocodone to get high on.
 Hydrocodone can easily be crushed and snorted.
 This gives the user a quicker onset and may increase the euphoric effects of the drug.